eip-home/eip-headers/draft-eip-headers-definitions.md

 EIP Information Elements are used to carry the information needed by the different use cases.
 The same Information Element can be reused across multiple use cases.

 An fundamental requirement for EIP is to be "Extensible", therefore we need to have a potentially large number of different Information Elements.
 On the other hand, we may need to be efficient, limiting the overhead in bytes for carrying a given information.
-In order to have the possibility to find the optimal trade-off between these contrasting requirements, the Codes or "Tags" for the Information Elements can have three different length.
+In order to have the possibility to find the optimal trade-off between these contrasting requirements, the Codes or "Tags" for the Information Elements can have different sizes.
+In particular, we select a solution in which the Codes can have three different lengths (respectively one byte, two bytes or three bytes).

 In order to support the variability in the size of the Code of the Information Element, we use an LTV (Length-Tag-Value) approach instead of TLVs (Tag-Length-Value).

-We are currently considering two approaches for the structure of the EIP Information Elements or EIP LTVs
+We have considered two approaches for the structure of the EIP Information Elements or EIP LTVs.

 ## Proposed approach #1 for EIP LTVs.